centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 You can also configure:

 - **Use Basic Auth for Token Endpoint Authentication**: the `Authorization: Basic` method will be used.
 Enable this option if your identity provider requires it.
-- **Disable SSL verify peer**: allows you to disable SSL peer validation.
+- **Disable verify peer**: allows you to disable SSL peer validation.
 The identity provider's certificate will not be checked: use this option for test purposes only.

 > You can define a full URL for the endpoints in case the base of the URL is different from the others.